nayeonhyun/photoblogsample/README.md

 # photoblogsample
-This is a sample of a photo blog I designed with HTML and CSS
+This is a clean and simple sample of a photo blog I designed with HTML and CSS